 Types of tyres, re-treads, winter tyres, importing tyres.This content is for general information only.
 It does not, and is not intended to, provide legal or technical advice or to represent a legal interpretation of the matters it addresses.

 Refer to the owner’s manual or contact the original manufacturer.
 We recommend using A-rated tyres.

-Any tyre manufactured since 01 October 2011 must bear an s-Mark.
-This stands for ‘Sound’ and shows the amount of road noise produced by the tyre complies with EU or international standards.
+Any tyre manufactured since 01 October 2011 must bear an s-mark.
+This stands for ‘Sound’ and shows the amount of road noise produced by the tyre and that they comply with EU or international standards.

 - A winter M+S tyre will bear the winter symbol i.e., snowflake inside a mountain in addition to the M+S lettering.

 - A summer M+S tyre will only have the M+S on the sidewall.